 Storage solutions that children can access themselves are important.
 Something like a large storage basket keeps books orderly and gives you the option of moving it out of the way when reading time's over.
 Another solution is a toy wagon.
 It's perfect for parking up next to a beanbag on the floor, so they can grab a book whenever they like.
 If you'd rather use a shelf, try to create a visual display with the covers facing outwards.
 Under-fives are stimulated primarily by visuals, so help them choose by the cover artwork.
 Of course they say not to judge a book by its cover, but kids definitely do - so roll with it.

 To encourage reluctant readers, or kids who'd rather be playing with toys, characterful cushions can be a really effective lure.
-We love the wigiwama Button and Star Cushions, all of which add a playful touch and amp up the comfort.
+We love wigiwama's cushions because they add a playful touch and amp up the comfort.